JCUKEN: Kyrgyz

-Yakut (Sakha)
+Yakut

 Tajik

 This is a modified version of JCUKEN called YQUKEN, in which the Ka with descender (Қ қ) substitutes the C (Ц ц).
 The yeru (Ы ы) is replaced by the letter Che with descender (Ҷ ҷ).
 Also, the soft sign (Ь ь) is replaced by the I with macron (Ӣ ӣ).
-Further, the Kha with descender (Ҳ ҳ), the U with macron (Ӯ ӯ), and the ghayn (Ғ ғ) are used.
+Further, the Kha with descender (Ҳ ҳ) substitutes for Shcha (Щ щ), and the U with macron (Ӯ ӯ), and the ghayn (Ғ ғ) are used.
 (In Unicode, Kha with descender is known as "Ha with descender".)

 Uzbek

 The short U substitutes the shcha, like the Belarusian keyboard (see above), and the ka with descender substitutes the yery.
 Moreover, the letter ghayn substitutes the minus sign and the underscore, while the kha with descender substitutes the plus sign and equal sign.

 Azerbaijani

 This layout is a modified version called the JÜUKEN, and includes the Che with vertical stroke, shha, Ka with vertical stroke, and the Je.
 It is the only JCUKEN without the usual Й, as the language lacks the glyph, which was replaced by Je in 1958.

 Substitutions to this keyboard are: having the schwa replacing the ya, the oe replacing the yu, the ghayn replacing the soft sign, the Che with vertical stroke replacing the hard sign, the ue replacing the tsa and the shha replacing the shcha.